 |BUFFER TO DISK SPEED||111Mbs||145Mbs|

-For me personally for the additional 20 bucks I have to pick the Black.
+For me personally for the additional 20 dollars I have to pick the WD 1tb Black.
 I really don’t like green technology for my hard drive.
-The reason being that hard drives work like a car engine you want to run them all the time, and to me it seems odd to be going in that low voltage mode and then spinning back up.